mrkjhsn/City-of-Scottsdale-Citations/README.md

 ##### Things to Consider:
-+ which days of the year are associated with the highest/lowest numbers of citations?
-+ for outlier days, what could be contributing factors?
++ which days of the year are associated with the highest/lowest numbers of citations? what could be contributing factors?
+	+ February 3rd, 2018 was associated with 140 citations, the highest per day citation count of the year.
+This is attributable to the combination of the final day of the Waste management Open Golf Tournament taking place this day, as well as it being Superbowl Sunday.
+Examining the nature and location of these citations, most of these included underage drinking in north Scottsdale and Old Town Scottsdale.
+The next highest day of the year(10/19/2017) had only 126, with many other dates clustered closely behind that number.
+	+ December 25, 2017(Christmas Day) had the smallest number of citations with only 4.

 + are more broad temperature/seasonal changes a contributing factor to some citations?